 Hiring bike costs may vary dramatically- in Mallorca, you can spend about €20 a day and rent a carbon model with Shimano Ultegra.

-Well taking your own bike could mean that the height of the saddle, reach and offset are exactly as they could be.
-But it also means that you might have to dissemble and reassemble your bike on each end.
+Well taking your own bike could mean that the height of the saddle, reach, and offset are exactly as they could be.
+But it also means that you might have to disassemble and reassemble your bike on each end.
 In addition, even if you provide the best bike box there is always the possibility that your ride becomes damaged on the path.

 To hire a bike means you have to make some adjustments to fit right in and that you should get the hang of your new ride.